zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Mariana: Then the entire thing is a joke!

 Klaus: Yes, and the joke is on us.
 Government offic ials are going through the motions, not caring about the results.
-All they car e about is lining their pockets.
+All they care about is lining their pockets.

 Mariana: I have heard about the cost overruns.
 Do y ou think the city will ever recoup the money spent on this project?